Xunius/Menotexport/README.md

 - `-w`: Do not overwrite existing files in `outputdir`.
 Default to overwrite.
 - `-s`: Save extracted texts to a separate txt file for each PDF.
 Default to save all texts to a single file.
+- `-f`: Select to process only a Mendeley folder.
+Note this is case sensitive and match has to be literal.
 - `dbfile`: Absolute path to the Mendeley database file.
 In Linux systems default location is `~/.local/share/data/Mendeley\ Ltd./Mendeley\ Desktop/your_email@www.mendeley.com.sqlite`
 - `outputdir`: folder to save outputs.